-You will find here an outline of the 2019 summer program in Paris (as well as an application for prospective participants), testimonials from past participants in the summer workshop, information regarding an upcoming seminar on aesthetics in Philadelphia, the program for our 2019 spring symposium in Philadelphia, an archive of past programs, a video gallery of recorded events, information about our book series, responses to frequently asked questions, and much more.
+You will find here an outline of the 2019 summer program in Paris (as well as an application for prospective participants), an overview of the 2019 summer online course in collaboration with the University of the Commons, testimonials from past participants in the summer workshop, the program for our 2019 spring symposium in Philadelphia, an archive of past programs, a video gallery of recorded events, information about our book series, responses to frequently asked questions, and much more.
 A description of the summer program can be found below, and a flyer is available here.

 DESCRIPTION OF THE CTW/ATC SUMMER PROGRAM